jmjry/terminal-game/README.md

 Testing was undertaken at the start, during and after finishing my project.
 To complete my testing I used the [Google Chrome DevTool](https://developer.chrome.com/docs/devtools/), a spreadsheet to track tests, validators (as seen below) and reviews by peers (as seen in the credits).

 ### Feature testing
-* Each feature was tested for responsiveness on desktop, tablet and mobile.
+* Each feature was tested.
 If the feature responded correctly then it was marked green on my spreadsheet.
-* All features that had links were tested to ensure the link would work when a user click on it.
-All of the links passed the test and was marked green.
-* All form fields were tested to ensure the correct information was submitted.
-The form fields passed the test and was marked green.
+* All of the features were compared against the original idea and I ensured they met the crtieria I set out with.

 ### Validator testing